Key Lime Donuts

 For the glaze:

-1. Whisk together the powdered sugar, vanilla and milk, using more or less depending on how thick you'd like your glaze to be.
+1. Whisk together the powdered sugar, lime juice, zest and a little milk as needed, using more or less depending on how thick you'd like your glaze to be.
 If it gets too thick or hard before you're ready to use it, you can whisk it rapidly to smooth it out.

 Frying donuts: